gcorneliusvh/semantic_chatbot/readme.md

 The application will launch in your default web browser, allowing you to interact with the multi-agent chatbot.

-🛠️ Customization Guide: Using a Different Looker Explore To adapt this chatbot to a different Looker Explore (e.g., your internal financial model instead of the US Census Data), you need to modify three core files:
+🛠️ Customization Guide: Using a Different Looker Explore To adapt this chatbot to a different Looker Explore (e.g., your internal financial model instead of the US Census Data), you need to modify three core files.

 1. Update Looker Model and Explore Names
 Edit tools/looker_tool.py to target your new data source.